JKirchartz/jkirchartz.github.com/_drafts/Solved_Problems.md

 protecting the workers, they protected the machines and their owners.
 The Luddites didn't hate the machines, they hated the system that was treating them like machines instead of people.
+-->

+> "it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."
+> -- Abraham Maslow, 1966

 This has all happened before, and it'll likely happen again in a slightly different way, not because history repeats out of nowhere, but when a problem's solved you use the solution that you already know works for the results you're trying to achieve.
-There's systems that we followed step-by-step, some of them were called algorithms, but we don't need algorithms anymore, algorithms are a solved problem.
+There's systems that we followed step-by-step, a recipe, some of them we call algorithms, but we don't need algorithms anymore, algorithms are a solved problem.

 The Gordian Knot is a solved problem.</br> Design is a solved problem,<br>
 Coding is a solved problem,<br>Making decisions was solved by A/B testing, or